appactions/appactions/README.md

 The landing page.

-## restaurant-reviewer
+## kitchensink-nextjs

-Kitchen sink app.
+Kitchen sink app for NextJS.

 ## Cypress Version (and Cypress Version Kitchensink)